Advocating for Positive Change

 Involvement

-We are committed to providing leadership, active and visible support in our advocacy work.
+We are committed to providing leadership in active and visible support of our advocacy work.
 Both AUW staff and volunteers will lend themselves to work with partners and use resources for outreach, education, and submission of testimony.

 Advocacy and Public Policy Priorities